Michigan Felony Drunk Driving

 Defense of Felony OWI Charges in Michigan

-The fine lines and interpretations of the law that are necessary to protect a person charged with a crime enforce the need for that person to have a lawyer by his, or her, side every step of the way through the criminal process.
-Although the representation of a client in a driving under the influence case can be difficult and complex, it is the defense lawyer’s job to keep fighting no matter what the odds or the challenges.
+The fine lines and interpretations of the law necessary to protect a person charged with a crime enforce the need for that person to have a lawyer by their side every step through the criminal process.
+Although the client’s representation in a driving under the influence case can be difficult and complex, it is the defense lawyer’s job to keep fighting no matter what the odds or the challenges.
 A great criminal defense attorney should be affordable and willing to work tirelessly to defend their client.
-Felony DUI charges are prosecuted in every jurisdiction in Michigan but counties that are notorious for aggressively prosecuting these offenses include Oakland County, Macomb County, Wayne County, Washtenaw County, and Livingston County.
+Felony DUI charges are prosecuted in every jurisdiction in Michigan.
+Still, counties notorious for aggressively prosecuting these offenses include Oakland County, Macomb County, Wayne County, Washtenaw County, and Livingston County.